rustsbi/rustsbi/README.md

 ### Or use the Docker development environment

 The repository provides a Docker image for development on hosts that do not match the CI environment.
-It includes the pinned nightly toolchain, RISC-V targets, QEMU, U-Boot tools, `cargo-binutils` and `axconfig-gen`.
+It includes the pinned nightly toolchain, RISC-V targets, QEMU, U-Boot tools and `cargo-binutils`.

 For a one-off check, run: